Wednesday, March 15, 2017

 The unions most strongly represented were the building trades.
 This solidarity shocked some employers, who feared a workers' revolution, while others quickly signed agreements for shorter hours at the same pay.

-Two of the organizers of these demonstrations were Lucy Ella Gonzales Parsons {{described by the Chicago Police Department as "more dangerous than a thousand rioters"}}. and her husband Albert Parsons.
-Lucy had been born a slave in Texas about 1853.
+Lucy had been born a slave in Texas in about 1853.
 Her heritage was African-American, Native American, and Mexican.
 She worked for the Freedman's Bureau after the Civil War.
-After her marriage to Albert, they moved to Chicago where she turned her attention to writing and organizing women's sewing workers.
+After marrying Albert, they moved to Chicago, where she turned her attention to writing and organizing women's sewing workers.
 Albert was a printer, a member of the Knights of Labor, editor of the labor paper The Alarm, and one of the founders of the Chicago Trades and Labor Assembly.

 But when one speaker urged the dwindling crowd to “throttle” the law, 176 officers under Inspector John Bonfield marched to the meeting and ordered people to disperse.
 Then someone threw the first dynamite bomb ever used in the peacetime history of the United States at the police, killing one officer instantly.
 Police, carrying Winchester repeater rifles, drew their guns, firing wildly.
 Sixty officers were injured, and eight died; an undetermined number of the crowd were killed or wounded.

 Mayor Harrison quickly banned meetings and processions.
 Police made picketing impossible and suppressed the radical press.
 Chicago newspapers publicized unsubstantiated police theories of anarchist conspiracies, and they published attacks on the foreign-born and calls for revenge, matching the anarchists in inflammatory language.
 The violence demoralized strikers, and only a few well-organized strikes continued.
-Police arrested hundreds of people, but never determined the identity of the bomb-thrower.
+Police arrested hundreds of people but never determined the identity of the bomb-thrower.

 Lingg had witnesses to prove he was over a mile away at the time.
 The two-month-long trial ranks as one of the most notorious in American history.
 The Chicago Tribune even offered to pay money to the jury if it found the eight men guilty.
 The jury, instructed to adopt a conspiracy theory without legal precedent, convicted all eight.
-On August 20, 1886, the jury reported its verdict of guilty with the death penalty by hanging for seven of the Haymarket Eight, and 15 years of hard labor for Oscar Neebe[1].
+On August 20, 1886, the jury reported its guilty verdict with the death penalty by hanging for seven of the Haymarket Eight and 15 years of hard labor for Oscar Neebe[1].

 "The day will come when our silence will be more powerful than the voices you are throttling today." - August Spies' last words, shouted from the gallows.